google/tcmalloc/docs/tuning.md

 The size of the per-cpu caches is controlled by `tcmalloc::MallocExtension::SetMaxPerCpuCacheSize`.
-This controls the limit for each CPU, so the total amount of memory for application could be much larger than this.
+This controls the limit for each CPU, so the total amount of memory used by an application could be much larger than this.
 Memory on CPUs where the application is no longer able to run can be freed by calling `tcmalloc::MallocExtension::ReleaseCpuMemory`.